 Live in Medina, Medina County or surrounding counties.

 Demonstrate a strong interest in manufacturing fields of study like machining, maintenance, welding, administration, information technology, human resources, marketing and building grounds

 When does the program start and end?

-The program is June 25th-June 29th and the ceremony celebration is on July 1st.
+The program is June 24th-June 28th and the ceremony celebration is on June 30th.

 What is the time commitment that is required for the program?

 Students are expected to attend all days of the program.

 Is lunch provided?

 Yes, lunch is provided